ckan/ckan/doc/extensions/custom-columns-constraints.rst

 :ref:`applies equally to other types<range-constraint>`.

-New constraints may be defined and existing constraints may be applied to new types or removed from existing types by a extension implementing the :py:class:`~ckanext.tabledesigner.interfaces.IColumnConstraints` interface.
+New constraints may be defined and existing constraints may be applied to new types or removed from existing types by an extension implementing the :py:class:`~ckanext.tabledesigner.interfaces.IColumnConstraints` interface.